 - a chance to influence the development of a new generation of public service leaders

-- a dedicated advocate for your agency's mission, even after the internship ends
+- a dedicated advocate for your agency's mission, even after the placement ends

 How It Works

-PSSP selects up to 20 talented students to participate each year.
-We provide students with a stipend, academic credits, seminars on policy issues and support for the internship.
+PSSP selects up to 20 talented scholars to participate each year.
+We provide scholars with a stipend, academic credits, seminars on policy issues and support for the placement.

 Scholars can and should perform a range of work that might include research, analysis, advocacy, organizing, community outreach, and other tasks critical to your agency's policy work.
 They should not be engaged in direct service to clients.